mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

 * [mcfg](https://godoc.org/github.com/mediocregopher/mediocre-go-lib/mcfg)
 * [mrun](https://godoc.org/github.com/mediocregopher/mediocre-go-lib/mrun)

 The packages are not stable and are likely to change frequently.
-You'll also find that they have been extended quite a bit from the simple descriptions found here, based on what I've found useful as I've implemented programs using component structures.
-With these two points in mind, I would encourage you to look in and take whatever functionality you find useful for yourself, and not use the packages directly.
+You’ll also find that they have been extended quite a bit from the simple descriptions found here, based on what I’ve found useful as I’ve implemented programs using component structures.
+With these two points in mind, I would encourage you to look and take whatever functionality you find useful for yourself, and not use the packages directly.
 The core pieces are not different from what has been described in this post.